MukurtuCMS/mukurtucms/README.md

 #### <a name="code-contributing"></a>Contributing Code to Mukurtu
 Mukurtu CMS is a distribution of Drupal.
 You can join Mukurtu’s developer community by [forking Mukurtu CMS](https://github.com/mukurtucms/mukurtucms) on GitHub.
-Mukurtu Core is co-maintained by the [Center for Digital Scholarship and Curation (CDSC)](http://libraries.wsu.edu/cdsc) at Washington State University and the [Center for Digital Archaeology (CoDA)](http://codifi.org/).
+Mukurtu Core is co-maintained by the [Center for Digital Scholarship and Curation (CDSC)](http://libraries.wsu.edu/cdsc) at Washington State University.
 Any pull requests will be reviewed and tested before acceptance by a core committer.

 #### <a name="code-overview"></a>Code Overview